Unlike the adult, or permanent teeth, the primary teeth are very thin and fragile. They are not firmly

 • 5 - 10 Years Teeth show increased wear and disease

-• 10 - 15 Years Teeth are worn and show heavy tartar build up; some teeth may be
+• 10 - 15 Years Teeth are worn and show heavy tartar build up; some teeth may be missing

-In addition to trauma, the second most common dental problem seen in puppies are adult teeth, which erupt
+In addition to trauma, the second most common dental problem seen in puppies are adult teeth, which erupt improperly.

-improperly.
-This condition is due to either trauma, as previously mentioned, or the presence of persistent
+This condition is due to either trauma, as previously mentioned, or the presence of persistent baby teeth.
+Normally, as the

-baby teeth.
-Normally, as the permanent tooth erupts, it does so directly under the root of the baby tooth
+permanent tooth erupts, it does so directly under the root of the baby tooth causing it to breakdown, which then allows

-permanent tooth is not directly positioned under its baby tooth counterpart.
+the adult tooth to push it out.
+Sometimes the bud of the permanent tooth is not directly positioned under its baby tooth

 This improper positioning causes the

 permanent tooth, during its formation, to glide off the baby tooth root and erupt abnormally.
-The ensuing
+The ensuing mal

-subsequent infection.
-In addition, food might get trapped between the baby tooth and adult tooth causing
+addition, food might get trapped between the baby tooth and adult tooth causing the development of gum infections.

-the development of gum infections.
-The golden rule to follow is: there should never be two of the same
+The golden rule to follow is: there should never be two of the same tooth type occupying the mouth at the same time.

-24 weeks of age, any double presence of teeth will be detected and can be immediately extracted by a
+By checking your pet’s teeth daily between the ages of 14- 24 weeks of age, any double presence of teeth will be detected

-veterinarian.
-Never wait for the baby tooth to fall out by itself if you see even the slightest protrusion of the
+and can be immediately extracted by a veterinarian.
+Never wait for the baby tooth to fall out by itself if you see even the

-adult crown next to it.
-If the adult teeth are coming in incorrectly then a Veterinary Dentist should be
+slightest protrusion of the adult crown next to it.
+If the adult teeth are coming in incorrectly then a Veterinary Dentist

-consulted as soon as possible to prevent further complications.
+should be consulted as soon as possible to prevent further complications.

 re-written from Clients Education" Taking the bite out of Dental Disease"

-Puppies have 28 temporary teeth that erupt at
+Puppies have 28 temporary teeth that erupt at about

-permanent teeth that begin to emerge at about 5
+teeth that begin to emerge at about 5 to 7 months of

 Puppies should lose a puppy tooth before the

 corresponding adult tooth emerges.
-If a puppy
+If a puppy tooth is

-occlusion is not affected.
+your veterinarian so the dog's occlusion is not affected.

 Small dog breeds are more likely to develop

-periodontal disease than large dogs because the
+periodontal disease than large dogs because the teeth of

-mouths, according to veterinary dentistry experts.
+according to veterinary dentistry experts.

-Puppies, like people, have a primary or
+Puppies, like people, have a primary or deciduous

-deciduous dentition.
-These are their baby teeth,
+dentition.
+These are their baby teeth, which usually are

-which usually are all in place by 6-8 weeks of age
+all in place by 6-8 weeks of age and which, by 16-24

-replaced by the adult teeth.
-In this age group we
+weeks, are subsequently replaced by the adult teeth.
+In

-see two types of dental problems occurring:
+this age group we see two types of dental problems

-traumatic damage to the baby teeth and oral
+occurring: traumatic damage to the baby teeth and oral

 cavity, and improper eruption of the adult teeth.

 A built up of tarter is normal and it happens relatively fast.
-An annual dental clean is a must at the
+An annual dental clean is a must at the veterinarian.

-You could teach your Pap to accept to get his teeth cleaned by you with a small children tooth brush.a
+You could teach your Pap to accept to get his teeth cleaned by you with a small children tooth brush.a couple of times /

 Papillon puppies loose their canine baby teeth when they are about 5-7 months.

 Look at your dogs teeth frequently at this time.
-You will see the adult teeth coming in next to the baby
+You will see the adult teeth coming in next to the baby canines.
+Make sure

 It could cause a development of an incorrect bite if they are not removed.